alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 ```

 ### Exercise - importing, validating and sigining keys
-1. Download the public keys available in the shared folder
+1. Download the public keys of the people in your group from the shared folder
 2. Import them your into your keyring
-3. Validate (how?) the public key of the two students that follow you in the alphabetical order.
+3. Validate (how?) the public keys.
-4. Signs these two keys
+4. Signs the keys

 ### Listing Key Signatures